second-state/WasmEdge-tensorflow-deps/README.md

 # WasmEdge-Tensorflow Dependencies

-This repository provides pre-built dependencies for the [WasmEdge with TensorFlow extension project](https://github.com/second-state/WasmEdge-tensorflow) (formerly `SSVM`).
+This repository provides pre-built dependencies for the [WasmEdge with TensorFlow extension project](https://github.com/second-state/WasmEdge-tensorflow).

 ## Motivation